audrey-onfroy/organize_html/README.md

 # Organise knit HTML files

+To do :

+- add doc to download the repo
+- chmod both .sh files
+- explain .sh files purpose
+- make version

+## Content

 This repository contains what is necessary to build an `index.html` page, harboring this structure :

         ┌──────────┬───────────────┬───────────┐